Momentum fraction and hard scale dependence of double parton scattering in heavy-ion collisions: Conclusions

 The scale factor, and thus the effective cross section, is sensitive to the transverse geometry (profile) of the colliding particles and depends on the parton distributions and their correlations.
 The profile is a function of the transverse distance between the two partons inside the hadron.
 As the profile becomes wider, the effective cross section increases, corresponding to a smaller DPS rate.

 For the free proton, we used the Gaussian profile from our previous work, whose $x$-- and $\mu$--dependent width was fitted to $pp$ DPS data~\cite{Lovato:2025jgh}.
 The difference here is that this profile is convoluted with nuclear PDFs.
 In this paper, we proposed that partons inside the same bound nucleon are more separated than in free protons at small $x$.
-We also proposed a nuclear profile characterizing partons from different nucleons modified by shadowing and antishadowing effects, which are mainly driven by parton recombination.
+We also proposed a new nuclear profile characterizing partons from different nucleons modified by shadowing and antishadowing effects, which are mainly driven by parton recombination.
 Shadowing (antishadowing) decreases (increases) the normalized transverse density at the center of the profile, making it wider (narrower).

 In $pA$ collisions, there are two possible interaction mechanisms: 1x1, in which both nuclear partons originate from a single nucleon, and 1x2, in which they originate from two different nucleons.
-The 1x1 contribution, although about the same size as, exhibits a larger absolute variation than the 1x2 contribution and is therefore the dominant contribution controlling the variation of the effective cross section.
+The 1x1 contribution, although about the same size as the 1x2 one, exhibits a larger absolute variation and is therefore the dominant contribution controlling the variation of the effective cross section.
 Depending on the observable and rapidity, $\sigma_{\text{eff},\,pA}$ can vary by about 50\%.
 We obtain a good description of the available data and provide predictions for future measurements.
 This agreement supports the hypothesis of more widely separated partons inside the same nucleon.

 In $AA$ collisions, four contributions arise: 1x1, 1x2, 2x1, and 2x2, where the labels 1 and 2 denote the number of participant nucleons in each nucleus.
 The first three contributions are analogous to those in the $pA$ case.
 The new 2x2 contribution is dominant, being about two orders of magnitude larger than the others, and depends only on shadowing and antishadowing effects, not on correlations inside the nucleon.
 We provide predictions for the effective cross section $\sigma_{\text{eff},\,AA}$, which has not yet been measured.
 By varying the final--state observables, the numerical value of $\sigma_{\text{eff},\,AA}$ can change by about 10\%.